13 Of The Best Songs About Running Away And Escaping

 In the song, Sheeran talks about wanting to run away with a girlfriend to escape an alcoholic father.
 He probably hates this part of his life when his father disappears all night to drink.
 It comes to a point when he feels “I don’t wanna live in his home.”

 In this song, with the idea of “running away” in the title, we understand where the singer is coming from.
-He loves his father so much, but he years to leave a toxic environment.
+He loves his father so much, but he yearns to leave a toxic environment.

 Summing Up Our List Of Running Away Songs